 For the fall semester, student refunds are processed (approximately) beginning with the second full week of September and continue through the end of the term.
 For the spring semester, refunds are processed (approximately) beginning with the first week of February and continue through the end of the term.

-If you did not receive a MasterCard Student ID Debit Card or you would like to designate your refund to be deposited into another account, visit the “Designate Direct Deposit” link under the Student Information tab in CampusConnect.
+If you did not receive a MasterCard Student ID Debit Card or you would like to designate your refund to be deposited into another account, visit the “Designate Direct Deposit” link under the Quick Links section of the Dashboard in CampusConnect.
 Once you’ve accessed this option, follow the instructions to designate the account for your student refund.